 - (a) Generally: In Category II and III cases, the preferred method of obtaining affidavits is through a face to face meeting.
-See Sec.
-11740 for a discussion of Category II and III cases.
 On the other hand, in Category I cases where the issues are generally more straightforward, telephone affidavits may be appropriate.
 Sec.
 10060.10.
 The affidavit should cover the topics set forth below and may be developed (include who, what, when, where and why information for all important conversations and events) in the following order: - Information relative to the identity of the affiant, the employer and the union if appropriate - Job information - Background information - Chronological account of the events - Other evidence, i.e., alleged disparate treatment, facts concerning disputed supervisory status of individuals, etc. . . - Charging party's response to charged party's expected defenses - Backpay and/or remedy information